 Tassel Fern – 2′.
 Lush looking, shiny green color.
 Low, spreading habit.
 New fronds emerge stiff, then droop backwards to resemble a tassel.
 Beautiful when planted in mass as a groundcover on a shaded bank or when used under flowering shrubs.
 Tassel Fern can be evergreen during warm winters.

-Fern varieties for sale in our garden center are subject to change.
+Fern varieties for sale in our plant nursery garden center are subject to change.